Most backpackers traveling around Thailand and exploring the south will inevitably pass through the largest of the islands, Phuket.

 – Visit the largest temple in Phuket, Chalong Temple.

 – Enjoy a typical Thai lunch and cultural show at Thai Village and Orchid Farm.
 Make sure you pop into the dining hall to see the more than 20,000 varieties of orchids that decorate the walls.

 Karon beach lies on the west coast of the island of Phuket.
-Home to the second largest of the island’s tourist beaches, Karon is where you’ll find stunning views, shimmering turquoise waters, and white sand beaches that squeak when you walk on them.
+Home to the second largest of the island’s tourist beaches, Karon is where you’ll find stunning views, shimmering turquoise waters, and those serene squeaky-white-sand beaches Thailand is famed for.

 With a number of cool restaurants and relaxed bars, you’ll have no trouble finding ways to pass the time in Karon.

 But Karon is more than just a stunning location.
 It’s one of the best areas to stay in Phuket if you’re traveling on a budget.
 With a myriad of accommodation options, you’re guaranteed to find somewhere to stay that fits your style and your budget.

 Best Hostel in Karon: Doolay Beachfront Hostel